Banjara Hills: Landscape

 Banjara Hills is famous for its hotels, upscale restaurants, banquet halls and large shopping malls.
-Taj Krishna, Taj Deccan, Park Hyatt Hyderabad, The Platinum Banquets @ Banjara and Taj Banjara are well-known star hotels & banquets in this area.
+Taj Krishna, Taj Deccan, Park Hyatt Hyderabad, The leela, The Platinum Banquets @ Banjara and Taj Banjara are well-known star hotels & banquets in this area.
 The highest building in the Banjara Hills area is the commercial Laxmi Cyber Centre.

 The Jalagam Vengal Rao Park is in Banjara Hills.
 This park is very beautiful, has its own charm, and many locals visit regularly for jogging and relaxing.
 Most of the businesses are concentrated on Road No.1 and Road No. 3.
 Muffakham Jah College of Engineering and Technology is on Road No. 3.
 This college has one of the largest campuses in the city.
 It works under the management and ownership of Sultan-ul-Uloom Education Society, which also operates Sultan-ul-Uloom College of Law, College of Education, Junior College, and School in the same premises.
 KBR park, named after Kasu Brahmananda Reddy, is close to Road No. 3.
 A cultural centre, called Lamakaan, opened on Road No. 1 in 2010.
 The 400-year-old, Svayambhu Sri Lakshmi Narasimha Swamy Temple on Road No. 12 is famous for Grand Harinam sankirtans.
 Guitarmonk school is also there.